iamvery/testing-workshop/doc/WORKSHOP.md

      end
 ```

-Before you injected `FakeWebPage` this one test took about 0.9s to run.
-Now it completes in 9ms!
-That's 100x faster for the unit test, but the acceptance tests are still very slow...
+Before you turned on webmock, this one test took nearly **1s** to run.
+Now it completes in about **8ms**!
+That's more than 100x faster for the isolated test alone.
+But the acceptance tests still fail...

-## Environment Configuration
+## Configuration

 Dependency injection is a great way to enhance objects with flexible interfaces that make them easier to use and test.
 However, at the acceptance level of testing you are not interacting with object's interfaces directly.
 This eliminates the luxury of dependency injection for acceptance tests.
 Instead, you must shift your focus to the environment.
 How can you configure the test environment to use a test fake while other environments use real libraries?